andrewufrank/daino/docs/site/dough/ReadMe/05pandoc.md

 Pandoc would allow three dozens of [input formats](https://pandoc.org/MANUAL.html).
 At the moment, page sources must be written in the Pandoc markdown language, but essentially any other input Pandoc can read could be used (e.g. `latex`).

+## `Shake` controls the conversion

+Shake is a improve `make` producing a desired set of files from sources and rules.
+It is driven by the correspondence between the `md` files which must be converted to `html` and draws in additional files as necessary.